Kishore2o/TSA_EXP1B/README.md

 ### RESULT:
-The python code for the conversion of non stationary to stationary data on international airline passenger data was executed successfully.
+The python code for the conversion of non stationary to stationary data on Netflix stock price data data was executed successfully.